Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 - Proper routing of wiring or low-voltage cabling away from basins and high-splash zones.

-These aspects are usually coordinated through Division 26 and Division 22, but should be acknowledged in the dispenser specification to avoid scope gaps.
+These considerations are normally managed via Division 26 and 22 but need to be addressed in the dispenser specification to prevent gaps in scope.

 Accessibility and ADA-Relevant Metrics